SELCHP Modern Slavery and Human Trafficking Statement

 Temporary labour & agency workers

-During 2022, Veolia launched their Modern Slavery Escalation Policy and Procedure outlining the process
+During 2023, Veolia launched their Modern Slavery Escalation Policy and Procedure outlining the process to be followed if Modern Slavery is suspected.

 Training & Awareness within Veolia